pytorch/PiPPy/examples/inference/README.md

 ## Setting you need to care about

-* pp_group_size configure the number of pipeline parallelism group, meaning essentially on how many gpus our model to need be splitted and form a pipeline.
+* pp_group_size configure the size of pipeline parallelism group, meaning essentially on how many gpus our model to need be splitted and form a pipeline.

 **Main difference between Pippy for training and inference is we dont need to call the init_data_parallel API in the inference.
 The reason is DDP init is only needed if we need backward pass which is not the case for inference.**